 Alpine Chorus is an enterprise application for data science that brings together data, people, and machine learning into one collaborative environment, allowing teams to manage the analytics lifecycle in order to build, deploy, and use predictive analytics for business insights.

-When the project started, Alpine Chorus had reached version 4, and consisted of two pieces:
+When the project started, Alpine Chorus consisted of two pieces:

-As head of product design, I was responsible for all aspects of the redesign.
+As Head of Product Design at Alpine Data Labs, I was responsible for all aspects of the redesign.

 The redesign project provided an opportunity to both immediately improve the user experience of Chorus and to construct a longer-term product design vision.

-Each part of Alpine Chorus came from a different background before they were connected together; not surprisingly, the disparate parts did not match.
+Each piece of Alpine Chorus came from a different background before they were connected together.
+Not surprisingly, the disparate parts did not match.
 The differences spanned many levels — from basic visual elements of typography, color, layout to higher-order interaction behaviors — resulting in a disjointed user experience.

 Although there were multiple technologies behind the different sections, the product design principle was to present the application as a single product to the end user regardless of the technology.